Krish033/messaging/README.md

-# Messaging 🚀
+# Netty 🚀

 > **Built to make working with [NettyFish](https://nettyfish.com/) easier, faster, and more Laravel-ish.**

-Messaging is a Laravel package crafted with ❤️ to simplify SMS & OTP workflows using NettyFish APIs.
+Netty is a Laravel package crafted with ❤️ to simplify SMS & OTP workflows using NettyFish APIs.
-Instead of wiring up HTTP clients, manually handling payloads, and fighting with configs, Messaging gives you:
+Instead of wiring up HTTP clients, manually handling payloads, and fighting with configs, Netty gives you:

 - ⚡ A clean repository + contract-based structure
 - 🏗️ Facade support for developer-friendly syntax